cwpearson/spmvs/README.md

 * BSR cuSparse only supports `int` offsets and ordinals.
 * BSR cuSparse only supports `LayoutLeft` for multivector X and Y
 * BSR cuSparse does not support half precision
+* cusparseSpMM in CUDA 11.5.1+ (CrsMatrix-multivector) does FP16 operands at FP32 precision

 | Matrix    | Arithmatic   | Impl.        | Binary |